|

 Royal Air Force Gladiators helped out in Norway, after the seven operational Gladiators of the norwegian air force had to yield against the tide of German aircraft, and were also used in Greece and Iraq, The opposite side in Iraq, the Royal Iraqi air force, was equipped with Gladiators as well.
 The only Gladiator vs. Gladiator battle ever was won by the british craft.

-"Charity" with a fuel hose attached "Charity" is being refilled.
+"Charity" is being refilled. |

 The most famous british Gladiators however, were Sea Gladiators that had coincidently been left behind by the aircraft carrier HMS Glorious on Malta.
 When the Italians attacked Malta in 1940, there were said to be only 3 of the 18 Gladiators airworthy.
 They were kept operational, using the other ones as spare parts and were equipped with three bladed propellers cannibalized from Bristol Beauforts.
 The Royal air force had deemed at least 4 Squadrons would be required to defend the island, but those had never arrived.
 The three Gladiators, which were later named “Faith”, “Hope” and “Charity” managed to hold the Italian Airforce at bay, which was flying the comparably more modern Savoia-Marchetti 79 and Macchi Castoldi 200.
 The Gladiators offered such fierce resistance, that the Italians estimated the number of fighters stationed at Malta to 25 aircraft.
 After ten days, the fascist propaganda declared the british base on Malta “utterly destroyed”.
 The reconnaisance plane sent to prove this, however, never returned, since it was also shot down by the Gladiators.
 The Gladiators struggled for almost one month until they were relieved by Hurricanes and Bombers.